 Our Board has adopted corporate governance guidelines that set forth our corporate governance objectives and policies and govern the functioning of the Board.
-Our corporate governance guidelines are available on our website at www.compassdiversified.com and in print from us without charge upon request by writing to Investor Relations at Compass Group Diversified Holdings LLC, 301 Riverside Avenue, Second Floor, Westport, Connecticut 06880.

 We have also adopted a code of ethics that sets forth our commitment to ethical business practices.
-Our code of ethics applies to our directors and officers, including our principal executive officer, principal financial officer, principal accounting officer or controller or persons performing similar functions; it also applies to the officers and employees of our Manager involved in the oversight of the day-to-day operations of the Company and its subsidiaries.
-Our code of ethics is available on our website at www.compassdiversified.com and in print from us without charge upon request by writing to Investor Relations at Compass Group Diversified Holdings LLC, 301 Riverside Avenue, Second Floor, Westport, Connecticut 06880.
-We intend to disclose any amendments to, or waivers from, our code of ethics by posting such information on our website listed above or by filing with the SEC a Current Report on Form 8-K, in each case, if such disclosure is required by rules of the SEC or the NYSE.
+Our code of ethics applies to our directors and officers, including our principal executive officer, principal financial officer, principal accounting officer or controller or persons performing similar functions, as well as the officers and employees of our Manager involved in the oversight of the day-to-day operations of the Company and its subsidiaries.
+We intend to disclose any amendments to, or waivers from, our code of ethics by posting such information on our website listed below or by filing with the SEC a Current Report on Form 8-K, in each case, if such disclosure is required by rules of the SEC or the NYSE.